Add Shift+Enter to OpenCode in Windows Terminal

 ]

-Let your AI fix the problems
+Let your AI fix it for you:

 expand_less brightness_auto